 IT in Retail

-The courses in this Certificate address how the digital transformation and emerging information technologies enable/drive innovation, especially by leveraging technology to gain competitive advantage in the retail industry.
+The courses in this certificate explore how digital transformation and emerging information technologies (especially AI) foster innovation, particularly by leveraging technology to achieve a competitive edge in the retail industry.

 Retail is not what it was even a few years ago.
 Understanding emerging information technologies and their impact on the retail industry, and the roles and responsibilities of IT and non-IT stakeholders in leveraging these emerging technologies in light of the digital transformation, will be at the heart of all of the courses.

-1. Improve customer experience by providing personalized recommendations
+1. Improve customer experience by providing personalized discounts & recommendations

 2. Optimize pricing strategies